VSChina/vscode-ansible/README.md

     3. On Non-Windows platform, choose option `docker` or `local`.

   - Run Ansible Playbook in [Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell/)
     1. Install [Azure Account](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) VSCode extension, which is used for Azure login.
-If you haven't install this extension, you'll see an error message prompted.
+If you haven't installed this extension, you'll see an error message prompted.
     2. Input playbook file full path, or use default one.
-    3. Confirm acknowledge on Azure usage fee.
+    3. Confirm awareness on Azure usage fee.
     4. Azure login.

 - Configuration
-  This extension provide 2 configurations in settings.json.
+  This extension provides 2 configurations in settings.json.
   - ansible.credentialsFile
     This configuration is used to specify ansible credentials file path.
 Default is $HOME/.vscode/ansible-credential.yml.
   - ansible.termininalInitCommand